 Arrival at Miami!

 On arrival I suggest you visit The Miami-Dade Aviation Department Tourist Information Center located on Concourse E, Level 2, near the airport’s hotel or Concourse J, Level 2, close to Delta Airlines counter.
 The counters are open from 5 A.M. to 10 P.M. daily, 365 days a year.
-There is an additional information counter in the terminal staffed by volunteers.
+There are additional information counters in the terminal staffed by volunteers.
 They are usually open from 9:00 am to 7:00 pm, according to staff availability.
-The location is Concourse D, level 1 at the exit from Customs and Immigration.
+The locations are Concourse D, level 1 and Concourse J, level 3, at the exit from Customs and Immigration.
 There is also a periodically manned desk at Checkpoint 4, Concourse E, level 2.
 In addition, MIA offers assistance and paging service 24 hours per day, 7 days a week, through approximately 100 white courtesy phones within the terminal.
 For additional information, please call 305-876-7000

 Arriving by domestic carrier: